9 Election of Vice Captain, Treasurer and Committees

 27 Subject to any restrictions which may from time to time be imposed by the Business and Policy Committee the following persons shall be entitled to admission to the Club premises, to be supplied with and /or sold alcohol for consumption on the premises and shall for all purposes be regarded as guests of the Club and its Members

 b) Golfers, on payment of the appropriate Green Fee,

 c) Those taking table meals at the Club with the approval of the Club,

 d) Those attending any function or event organised at the Club.

 Provided always that Members introducing guests shall be responsible for their conduct and actions.

-27 The Management Committee are empowered to make, repeal and amend such Byelaws as they may from time to time consider necessary and such Byelaws shall have effect until otherwise determined by the Management Committee.
+28 The Business and Policy Committee and Captain’s Committee will be responsible for enforcement of the Byelaws as determined by their responsibilities and are empowered to make, repeal and amend such Byelaws as they may from time to time consider necessary and such Byelaws shall have effect until otherwise determined by the Business and Policy Committee or Captain’s Committee.

 New or amendments to Byelaws shall be displayed on the Club Notice Board for a period of no less than fourteen days prior to the new Byelaw or amendment taking effect.

 A copy of the Byelaws shall be affixed to the Club Notice Board.